 Hold off on butter, lard, and other animal fat products and substitute in olive oil.
 Olive oil is rich in beneficial fats, which keep your heart and brain healthy and functioning properly.
 It has the ability to reduce your risk of cardiovascular disease and may even help ward off cognitive decline.
-On top of that, olive oil tastes great and can be used in baking, on the grill, and in the oven.
+On top of that, olive oil tastes great.
+You can use it in baking, on the grill, and in the oven.
 If you’re a hopeless butter and bread type of person, dip your bread in some olive oil and a little salt and pepper instead.
-Your heart will thank you for it.

 Eat like the Okinawans

 The Okinawans are the indigenous people of the Ryukyu islands in Japan and they have one of the longest life expectancies in the world with a high centenarian population.
-This group of people has been studied endlessly by nutritionists and scientists for secrets to a long, healthy life.
-One of the most noticeable habits of the Okinawans is something they call “Hara Hachi Bu.”
-It means to only eat until you are 80% full and 20% empty.
-This little trick ensures they never overeat, and by not stuffing themselves until they’re completely full, the Okinawans eat fewer calories and are able to maintain a healthy weight.
+“Hara Hachi Bu,” one of the most noticeable habits of the Okinawans, means to only eat until you’re 80% full.
+This little trick ensures they eat fewer calories and are able to maintain a healthy weight.

 Eat fish daily

 While you may cut back on your consumption of meat, you should keep fish part of your regular diet.
 Studies have found that eating three ounces of fish a day along with a plant-based diet leads to a longer life.
 Many centenarians adhere to this diet trick.
 Not sure which fish is best?
-The best choices are species that are the middle of the food chain like sardines, anchovies, and cod, as they aren’t exposed to high levels of mercury or other chemicals.
+Choose species in the middle of the food chain like sardines, anchovies, and cod.
+They aren’t exposed to high levels of mercury or other chemicals.

 Cut back on dairy

-You may be the type to guzzle a giant glass of milk every night or maybe you just love your cereal and milk, but this habit may be limiting your lifespan.
 The human digestive system isn’t optimized for digesting and processing cow’s milk, which is high in fat and sugar.
-Centenarians around the world get their calcium from plants (cooked kale is a great source) and in some cultures they drink goat and sheep’s milk instead.
+Centenarians around the world get their calcium from plants like cooked kale, and sometimes goat and sheep’s milk instead.
 An easier route for the average American may be to swap out dairy milk with soy, almond, rice, or cashew milk.
 There are plenty of different types to experiment with before you settle on a replacement.